Interesting Facts and Stats About Thailand You May Not Know…

 4/ Dong Phayayen-Khao Yai Forest Complex near Khao Yai – a popular weekend escape from the capital.

-5/ The archeological site of Ban Chiang, where a human dwelling has been unearthed that dates back to 1495 BC and is considered the most significant archeological site in South East Asia.
+5/ The archaeological site of Ban Chiang, where a human dwelling has been unearthed that dates back to 1495 BC and is considered the most significant archaeological site in South East Asia.

-Well, that`s my round-up of fascinating facts about Thailand and I havent even mentioned the exotic nightlife, incredible streetfood or the everyday markets.
+Well, that`s my round-up of interesting facts and stats about Thailand you may not know… and I have not even mentioned the exotic nightlife, incredible street food or the everyday markets.

-Perhaps you`d like to leave your trip highlights in the Comments section below?
+Perhaps you have your own interesting facts and stats bbout Thailand you’d like to share?
+Why not leave your trip highlights in the Comments section below?” – Paul